 491 Beacon (21-23 Massachusetts) is located on the SW corner of Beacon and Massachusetts Avenue, with 483 Beacon to the east, across Mass.
 Ave., 495-497 Beacon to the west, 7-9 Massachusetts/504 Beacon to the north, across Beacon, and 25-27 Massachusetts to the south.

-491 Beacon (21-23 Massachusetts Avenue) was designed by architect Ernest N. Boyden and built in 1891 by John Hurley, builder, as a three-family building and store.
-It was built for real estate dealer Seth Russell Baker, one of three contiguous multi-unit buildings built for him at the southwest corner of Beacon and Massachusetts Avenue: 25-27 Massachusetts Avenue, 491 Beacon (21-23 Massachusetts Avenue), and 495-497 Beacon.
+491 Beacon (21-23 Massachusetts Avenue) was designed by architect Ernest N. Boyden and built in 1891 by John Hurley, mason, as a three unit apartment building and store, for real estate dealer Seth Russell Baker.
+It was one of three contiguous buildings designed by Ernest Boyden and built for Seth Baker at the southwest corner of Beacon and Massachusetts Avenue.
+25-27 Massachusetts Avenue, also a three unit apartment building and store, was built at the same time, and 495-497 Beacon, a four-unit apartment building, was built the previous year.

 Seth Baker is shown as the owner of 491 Beacon on the original building permit application for 491 Beacon, dated February 28, 1891.
 On the application, the address is shown as 491-495 Beacon, corner 470 West Chester Park (West Chester Park was renamed Massachusetts Avenue on March 1, 1894).